dieu-vu/parliament-app/README.md

 # Parliament App
 This project is done as part of the course  Object-Oriented Programming and Datacommunication at Metropolia UAS.
 Using Kotlin in Android Studio.
+Short description: A simple android app to search and view Parliament member information.
+User can add reactions and comments which are stored in device memory.
+Data source provided by Peter Hjort in [link](https://users.metropolia.fi/~peterh/mps.json)

 ## Implementations:
   - Use retrofit and moshi libraries for reading the data from a public url.
 Store the data in a Room database in the Android device.<br>